 Klaviyo currently accepts several different types of phone number formats for SMS marketing.
-In this article, you will learn about these accepted formats and tips for importing phone numbers into Klaviyo
+In this article, you will learn about these accepted formats and tips for importing phone numbers into Klaviyo.

 Accepted Phone Number Formats

 You can use several different formats for phone numbers with Klaviyo.
 Below is a chart listing the accepted phone number formats and examples.
+Note that the country code is included in the examples, as Klaviyo must know the country in order to properly apply consent.

 |+12 345 678 900|